 - Title IX of the Education Amendments of 1972, as amended, which prohibits discrimination on the basis of sex in education programs and activities.

-- Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination solely on the basis of disability in programs or activities receiving federal financial assistance; and requires recipients to provide program access, physical access, and effective communication for person with disabilities to their programs and activities.
+- Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination solely on the basis of disability in programs or activities receiving federal financial assistance; and requires recipients to provide program access, physical access, effective communication, and reasonable accommodation for persons with disabilities to their programs and activities.

 - The Age Discrimination Act of 1975, as amended, which prohibits discrimination on the basis of age.